-The Children’s Hospitals Neonatal Consortium improves care for high risk infants by providing a platform to compare quality and outcomes across Level IV neonatal intensive care units (NICUs).
+The Children’s Hospitals Neonatal Consortium (CHNC) improves care for high-risk infants by providing a platform to compare quality and outcomes across Level IV neonatal intensive care units (NICUs).

 The Children’s Hospitals Neonatal Consortium